[Faust:] "I, Faust, do call upon thee, Mephistopheles!"

 The of Spirits is not barred to thee!

-"Now then, Faustus.
-What wouldst thou have Mephisto do?"
+[Mephistopheles:] "Now then, Faustus.
+What wouldst thou Mephisto do?"
 "I charge thee, Mephisto, wait upon me while I live... to do whatever Faustus shall command.
 Be it to make the moon drop from outer sphere, or the ocean to overwhelm the world.
-Go bear these tidings to great Lucifer: say he surrenders up his soul.
-So that he shall spare him four and twenty years, letting him in all voluptiousness, having thee ever to attend on me.
+Go bear these tidings to great say he surrenders up his soul.
+So that he shall spare him four and twenty years, letting him live in all voluptiousness, having thee ever to attend on me.
 To give me whatsoever I shall ask."

 "I will."